Building Image Classification Models Based on Pre-Trained Neural Networks

 Existing models are not 100% accurate, and sometimes when we meet an unknown plant, it can be helpful to know a list of the most probable species of the plant.
 Here we can use top-n metric, which reflects an accuracy of a model in predicting the correct species among top-n most probable species.
 A fine-tuned neural network that uses one image for prediction reaches an accuracy of 0.716630 for Top 5 metric.
 The accuracy improves to 0.730051 when we use augmented data for predictions.

 I described how to achieve better quality using pre-trained neural networks, but it’s not the only way for improvement.
-The sky is the limit, and I encourage you not to stop here and to try a few more approaches to improve your image classification model:
+I’d like to encourage you not to stop here and to try a few more approaches to improve your image classification model:

 - more accurate image pre-processing